-- (a) We will recognize and apply the claim adjustment and other procedures established or approved by FCIC. - (b) We will verify the information on your Whole-Farm History Report, Farm Operation Report, Inventory Report, Beginning and Ending Accounts Receivable and Accounts Payable, and any other supporting information used to complete the Claim for Indemnity Report. - (c) We will use your farm tax forms for the policy year to calculate your allowable revenue and allowable expenses for the policy year on the Allowable Revenue Worksheet and the Allowable Expense Worksheet. - (1) Your allowable revenue and allowable expenses will be determined from information on your farm tax forms for the policy year and any additional documentation we require to complete the Allowable Revenue Worksheet and Allowable Expense Worksheet; and - (2) If you use a cash accounting method and prepay expenses and supplies to a greater extent than you have in the past, or if losses in the insurance period prevent you from paying or prepaying for expenses and supplies to the extent you have in the past, we will adjust your expenses using accrual accounting methods, including adjustments for beginning and ending accounts payable, if applicable. - (d) If you have complied with all the policy provisions, we will pay your loss within 30 days after: - (1) We reach agreement with you; - (2) Completion of arbitration or appeal proceedings; - (3) Completion of any investigation by USDA, if applicable, of your current or past claim for indemnity if no
+- (a) We will recognize and apply the claim adjustment and other procedures established or approved by FCIC. - (b) We will verify the information on your Whole-Farm History Report, Farm Operation Report, Inventory Report, Beginning and Ending Accounts Receivable Report, and any other supporting information used to complete the Claim for Indemnity Report. - (c) We will use your farm tax forms for the policy year to calculate your allowable revenue for the policy year on the Allowable Revenue Worksheet.
+Your allowable revenue will be determined from information on your farm tax forms for the policy year and any additional documentation we require to complete the Allowable Revenue Worksheet. - (d) If you have complied with all the policy provisions, we will pay your loss within 30 days after: - (1) We reach agreement with you;

-- evidence of wrongdoing has been found.
-(If any evidence of wrongdoing has been discovered, the amount of any indemnity, or replant overpayment as a result of such wrongdoing may be offset from any indemnity owed to you); or - (4) The entry of a final judgment by a court of competent jurisdiction. - (e) In the event we are unable to pay your loss within 30 days, we will give you notice of our intentions within the 30-day period. - (f) At our discretion, we may defer the adjustment of a loss up to 180 days from the date you filed a claim, as specified in section 25(a), when commodities produced during the insurance period are still in storage.
+- (2) Completion of arbitration or appeal proceedings: - (3) Completion of any investigation by USDA, if applicable, of your current or past claim for indemnity if no evidence of wrongdoing has been found.
+(If any evidence of wrongdoing has been discovered, the amount of any indemnity, or replant overpayment as a result of such wrongdoing may be offset from any indemnity owed to you); or - (4) The entry of a final judgment by a court of competent jurisdiction. - (e) In the event we are unable to pay your loss within 30 days, we will give you notice of our intentions within the 30-day period. - (f) At our discretion, we may defer the adjustment of a loss up to 180 days from the end of the insurance period, as specified in section 25(a). commodities produced during the insurance period are still in storage, have not been sold, and an accurate local market value is not available at the time the claim is filed.
+For commodities for which an accurate price cannot yet be determined or are still in controlled atmosphere storage after the 180 days we may at our discretion defer adjustment of the claim until a portion of such production is packed and or processed to determine an accurate value.